 - 15. Terrestrial (rocky) worlds have mean densities of $\langle \rho \rangle \sim 3-5$ g cm-3, while ice worlds and gas giants have $\langle \rho \rangle \sim 1-2$ g cm-3.
 Assuming a spherical planet, use this range of densities with the formula for the mean density of a sphere ( $\rho = 3M/[4\pi R^3]$ ) and the radius you found earlier to estimate the likely range of planetary masses consistent with the data.
 Based on your knowledge of solar system body masses, which type of planet is this one likely to be? - 16.
-Describe how the observed light curve would change if the planet was farther from the star, but all other system parameters were the same.
+Describe how the observed light curve would change if the planet was farther from the star, but the star and planet masses and radii remained the same.
 (There are at least two changes.) - 17.
 Describe how the observed light curve would change if the planet was smaller, but all other system parameters were the same.
 (There are at least two changes.) - 18.
-Do you think this sort of observation is biased toward detecting a certain kind of planetary system?
+Do you think this sort of observation is biased toward detecting a certain kind of planetary system, in terms of planet sizes, distances from the star, etc.?
 Explain your answer. - 19.
 Describe one simplifying assumption we have made about the transiting planetary system in this analysis, and explain how the the analysis would change if the assumption was not allowed.